 Impact Citescore: 1.8 Citescore rank: 355/826 SciMago Journal Rank (SJR): 0.327

 Reach 2022 total content views: 89,243 2022 total Altmetric mentions: 696

 The impact that academic research has cannot be defined by one single metric.
 In 2013, BMJ signed the San Francisco Declaration on Research Assessment (DORA).
 We did this to show our support for using multiple measures and metrics to portray journals’ impact; moving away from the Impact Factor as a single measure.
 How we get these metrics

 For all contact information please refer to the contact us page.

 Rights and Permissions

 The EQUATOR Network is an international initiative that seeks to improve the value of medical research literature by promoting accurate, transparent reporting of research studies.
-The BMJ Publishing Group is a sponsor of its activities.
+BMJ is a sponsor of its activities.